The Science of SMHeartCard

 4. Development and validation of a compact on-person storage device (SMHeartCard) for emergency access to acetylsalicylic acid and nitroglycerin.
 Le T, Davies N, et.al.
-Canadian Medical Association Journal, in press, 2020.
+Canadian Medical Association Journal, 2020.

 5. Randomised trial of intravenous streptokinase, oral aspirin, both, or neither among 17,187 cases of suspected acute myocardial infarction: ISIS-2.
 Lancet.
 1988;2(8607):349-60.